 Welcome on Pierre's personal page

 Hey there!
-My name is Pierre and I'm a second-year PhD student at the University of Toulouse (France) and at the University of Ottawa (Canada).
-My field of research is Quantum Information Theory, from a math perspective, and I work under the joint supervision of Anne Broadbent, Ion Nechita and Clément Pellegrini, see details below.
+My name is Pierre Botteron and I'm a third-year PhD student at the University of Toulouse (France) and at the University of Ottawa (Canada).
+My field of research is Quantum Information Theory, from a math perspective, and I work under the joint supervision of Anne Broadbent, Ion Nechita, and Clément Pellegrini—see details below.

 Pierre-Botteron